2020 Autumn Colours Spectacular Tour of Japan

 Day 14: Arashiyama

-In Arashiyama and Sagano, at the foot of the mountains to Kyoto’s west, you visit some superb examples of Japanese garden design in autumn’s peak.
+In Arashiyama at the foot of the mountains to Kyoto’s west, you visit some superb examples of Japanese garden in autumn’s peak.
 You’ll also experience a rickshaw ride, a two-passenger wagon pulled by energetic young men in traditional garb, to go through Arashiyama's famous bamboo grove.
 We take you deeper into Sagano (Okusaga) to explore some hidden Buddhist temples and to fully experience the rustic simplicity and serenity of mountain temples away from the tourist crowds.

 Day 15: Kyoto (Free Day)